Boarding at Scotch College

 Where do boarders come from?

-Approximately 70% of boarders are from rural Victoria and southern New South Wales and about 30% local and overseas.
+Some 70 percent of boarders are from rural Victoria and southern New South Wales, about one third of them being farmers' sons while remaining mainly come from families who depend on the rural sector for their livelihood.
+Approximately 30 percent of boarders are from overseas.
 Some are sons of expatriate Australians living in South East Asia and elsewhere; others are sons of families from a wide variety of countries including Singapore, Malaysia, Hong Kong, China, The Middle East, USA and Europe.

 Boarders are members of almost every academic class, sporting team and interest group in the Scotch Senior School.
 By virtue of the diversity of experiences that boarders bring with them, this group of boys makes an enormous and essential contribution to the character of the school.